istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 container environment.
 We can say that Kubernetes Network Policies provide transparent, Kubernetes-aware egress traffic control, which is not DNS-aware.

-Another approach that pre-dates Kubernetes network policies is a **DNS-aware egress proxy** or firewall.
+Another approach that predates Kubernetes network policies is a **DNS-aware egress proxy** or firewall.
 In this approach applications are configured to direct the traffic to the proxy and to use some proxy protocol, e.g.
 [SOCKS](https://en.wikipedia.org/wiki/SOCKS).
 Since the applications must be configured, this solution is not transparent.
 Moreover, egress proxies are not Kubernetes